Spoken English Test (SET) Instructions

 Bowling Green State University’s Spoken English Test (SET) is an in-house exam designed to assess the oral proficiency of graduate students who are hoping to serve in instructional capacities (tutoring, teaching, or working in labs) as part of their assistantship duties at BGSU.
 Designed to meet Ohio Revised Code 3345.281, the test contains two parts: a short oral interview and a 7-10 minute teaching demonstration.
 Each prospective graduate assistant’s oral proficiency will be evaluated by a minimum of two staff members from the English for Speakers of Other Languages (ESOL) Program.
 Additionally, undergraduate students and a representative from the prospective graduate assistant’s department may also be present to provide additional feedback and ask questions after the teaching demonstration.

-Due to the coronavirus pandemic, the ESOL program is adjusting our placement procedures for Fall 2020.
+Due to the coronavirus pandemic, the ESOL program is adjusting our placement procedures.

 Details will be communicated directly to incoming students.
 You may also contact our office (email@example.com) with any questions.